+Training your puppy to come when called is a basic command that all dogs should learn.
+It not only promotes polite behavior, but it can also save your puppy’s life.
 Curious puppies get into trouble without constant supervision.
-Even when you watch the baby, that teasing squirrel can tempt him to run into oncoming traffic before you can stop him.
+Even when you are watching, that teasing squirrel can tempt your pup to run into oncoming traffic before you can stop it.

 A recall—coming when called—allows owners to prevent trouble, even from a distance.
 No matter their size, puppies travel faster on four pudgy paws than people, so there’s no way to catch them.
 In fact, chasing a puppy becomes a racing game you won’t win.
 When you teach your puppy to obey “come,” they will stay safely within reach, even without the benefit of a leash.

 Figure out what reward—maybe a treat, squeaky toy, or tug game—your puppy likes best.
 Be sure it’s irresistible and much more exciting than anything else in your puppy's world.
 Reserve this treat for training exercises.
 Treat rewards are more about fun attention than food, so it should be tiny, smelly, and no bigger than the tip of your little finger.